What Your Dog’s Poop Reveals (Healthy Poops and Warning Signs)

 funny dog pooping

-An unusual poop could be concerning but does not necessarily mean our dog is in danger or sick.
-Especially, if they are otherwise behaving normally and not showing any signs of pain.
+An unusual poop can be concerning but doesn’t necessarily mean your dog is in danger or sick—especially if they are behaving normally and not showing any signs of pain.

-I still remember when my dog had a black poop (I was aware that this could be a sign of internal bleeding) and immediately turned into alert mode.
-But, it turned out to be simply an excess of iron in his diet.
-We made adjustments to his food and everything went to normal.
-The unnecessary panic lasted a day.
+I remember when my dog had black poop.
+Knowing this could indicate internal bleeding, I immediately went into alert mode.
+However, it turned out to be just an excess of iron in his diet.
+We adjusted his food, and everything returned to normal.
+The unnecessary panic lasted only a day.

 Many pet owners have similar stories.
-Here is everything you need to pay attention to when you’re concerned about your dog.
+Here’s what you need to pay attention to when you’re concerned about your dog.

 What does a healthy dog poop look like?